Setheum-Labs/setheum-docs/learn/governance/governance-guide.md

 ### Under Discussion & Development

-* Setheum Will have a dedicated LaunchPad and LaunchPad Council.
+* Setheum Will have a dedicated LaunchPad and LaunchPad Council to help launch projects in Setheum and add their tokens to SetSwap.
-* For now anyone can bootstrap an LP, but soon bootstrapping new pools will need proposals via the also upcoming Proposals module.
-* A BootStrap Fund will be added and governed by its BootStrap Council to back good & responsible utility projects that propose to bootstrap on SetSwap.
-Grants will be awarded to the teams to add to their initial liquidity bootstrap on SetSwap.
+* Setheum Will have a dedicated CrowdFunding Donation Protocol - "Ethaar Protocol".
+And governed by the EthaarCouncil
 * A 2000 Validators program will soon kick-off to support more decentralization by supporting and granting funds to validators.